-The 1983-1984 season will go down as a genuine watershed for Everton.
-It had everything…including a fans' campaign for Kendall to be sacked.
+The 1983/84 season will go down as a genuine watershed for Everton.
+It had everything… including a fans' campaign for Kendall to be sacked.

-Six wins in 21 league games left The Toffees in a precarious position in the First Division table and the punters voted with their feet - with just 13,659 spectators sitting through a tedious 0-0 draw with Coventry at Goodison on New Years' Eve.
+Six wins in 21 league games left the Toffees in a precarious position in the First Division table and the punters voted with their feet - with just 13,659 spectators sitting through a tedious 0-0 draw with Coventry City at Goodison on New Year's Eve.

 The Chairman stood by his man, Kendall stood by his players, Kevin Brock inadvertently teed up Adrian Heath for a late League Cup equaliser at Oxford United in January, and, sure enough, the tide began to turn.

 The best, though, was yet to come.
-Everton's magnificent finish to the 1983-1984 season brought heightened expectations…and Kendall didn't disappoint.
+Everton's magnificent finish to the 1983/84 season brought heightened expectations - and Kendall didn't disappoint.

-The 1984-1985 Championship was won in comfort as well as style, the European Cup Winners' Cup was brought to Goodison after a memorable run through to the Final, and a unique treble was only denied the team when tiredness caught up with them in extra-time at Wembley in a second successive FA Cup Final.
+The 1984/85 championship was won in comfort as well as style, the European Cup Winners' Cup was brought to Goodison after a memorable run through to the final, and a unique treble was only denied the team when tiredness caught up with them in extra-time at Wembley in a second successive FA Cup final.

-The position of Merseyside 'top-dogs' was well and truly restored 12 months later when the title was bagged once again - the ninth Championship success in the Club's history.
+But the position of Merseyside 'top-dogs' was well and truly restored 12 months later when the title was bagged once again - the ninth championship success in the Club's history.

 Sadly, things were never quite the same again for Kendall as manager.